kangarko/Foundation/README.md

 © MineAcademy.org

+Tl;dl: You can do whatever you want as long as you don't claim Foundation as your own or don't sell or resell parts of it.
+If you are not a paying student of MineAcademy however, you MUST place a link to this GitHub page in your sales pages (example Overview pages on Spigot) if your paid software is using Foundation.

 1) **If you are a paying student of MineAcademy.org** then you can use, modify and reproduce Foundation both commercially and non-commercially for yourself, your team or network without attribution.